 There are many reasons to love the eastern south-central state of Kentucky.
 From its vast natural landscapes to its sporting event team rivalries, this state may suit many interests.
-This state is also close to many other large cities, such as Nashville, TN and St. Louis, MO, making weekend trips an easy and fun getaway.
+This state is home to many safe cities, while also being close to many other large cities, such as Nashville, TN and St. Louis, MO, making weekend trips an easy and fun getaway – a great setup for those looking to retire in Kentucky.
 If you enjoy the benefits of living in the Bluegrass state, you may be looking at purchasing your first home in this wonderful place.

 Any first-time homebuyer will tell you that finding the perfect house takes research, time, and energy.
 When you find the right one, the next challenge is financing.
 It can feel overwhelming to crunch the numbers and find that your dream home is just out of reach.
-Fortunately, there are many financial assistance programs available to first-time buyers who need some help closing the gap and purchasing their dream home.
+Fortunately, in addition to optimal closing costs, there are many financial assistance programs available to first-time buyers who need some help closing the gap and purchasing their dream home.

 Who qualifies as a first-time homebuyer in Kentucky?